 I've also intervewed several of the world's leading scientists and science communicators, including Oliver Sacks, VS Ramachandran, Brian Cox and Dara O'Briain.

 I was really grateful to be awarded 'Best Newcomer' by the ABSW in 2010.
 I was also highly commended in the PTC New Journalist awards in the same year.
 In 2012 I was highly commended as best consumer journalist by the Medical Journalists Association.
-This year I was shortlisted as Best Science and Technology Journalist in the British Journalism Awards.
+Last year I was shortlisted as Best Science and Technology Journalist in the British Journalism Awards.

 I particularly love writing about brains, especially those that don't look like everyone else's.
-Check out my new column Mindscapes: Extraordinary tales of incredible brains.
-I'm working on turning this into a book - the people I've met have the most amazing stories to tell.
+Check out my column Mindscapes: Extraordinary tales of incredible brains.
+The people I've met have the most amazing stories to tell.

 From "Total recall: Diary of a lifelogger", New Scientist, 1 March, 2012